anon767/Otter/otter/README.md

     make otter

-This will configure and build Otter as well as the required libraries such as Cil and STP.
+This will configure and build Otter as well as the required libraries such as CIL and STP.
 Subsequently, the above command will also automatically rebuild libraries that are updated (e.g., from the code repository) and, for the most part, it will also properly rebuild the dependent libraries as well as Otter.
 So, this is the recommended way to build Otter.